HTTP-RPC/Kilo/README.md

 Since the data is written directly to the output stream as it is read from the result set, no intermediate objects are created, significantly reducing the application's memory footprint.

 ## Parameters Class
 The `Parameters` class provides a means for executing prepared statements using named parameter values rather than indexed arguments.
-Parameter names are specified by a leading `:` character, similar to [JPA](http://jcp.org/en/jsr/detail?id=317) named parameter syntax.
+Parameter names are specified by a leading `:` character.
 For example:

     SELECT * FROM some_table
     WHERE column_a = :a OR column_b = :b OR column_c = COALESCE(:c, 4.0)